TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_SYNCWORKER_MAXWORKERS</b><br />
 Type: `int`<br />

-Specifies the maximum number of groups that can be synced at the same time without affecting the operation of MDCB.
-1000 by default.
-It's recommendable to modify this value only if you need more org syncing at the same time.
+Specifies the maximum number of Groups (worker GW clusters) that can be synchronised by MDCB at the same time.
+Increasing this value can affect the operation of MDCB so it is recommended that you only modify this value if you need to synchronise a higher number of datacenters.
+Default value: 1000.

 ### sync_worker_config.warmup_time
 EV: <b>TYK_MDCB_SYNCWORKER_WARMUPTIME</b><br />
 Type: `int`<br />

-Specifies the time to wait before start syncing all the synchronization.
-It's especially useful to let the edge nodes synchronize APIs and Policies first before sync the other resources.
-Defaults to 2 seconds.
+Specifies the time (in seconds) that MDCB should wait before starting to synchronise workers with the controller.
+This is to allow the worker nodes to load APIs and policies from local Redis before synchronising the other resources.
+Default value: 2 seconds.